 The Zoning Officer shall review the application, and shall forward a summary of the application, and his/her comments regarding said application, to the Planning Commission(s) for their review.

 The Board of County Commissioners and the City Council shall conduct public hearings to act on all applications which have been processed and forwarded to them for public hearing as provided in these regulations.
-The County Zoning Officer shall cause to be published a notice, ten (10) days prior to each respective public hearing, of the time and place when and where all persons interested shall be given a full, fair and complete hearing.
-If the proposed amendment will change the boundaries of a zoning district, the Zoning Officer shall notify all owners of property within two hundred fifty (250) feet of the proposed boundary change, by Registered or Certified Mail at the expense of the applicant, at least ten (10) days before the public hearing.
+The County Zoning Officer shall cause to be published a notice in the legal newspaper of the City of Brookings, fourteen (14) days prior to each respective public hearing, of the time and place when and where all persons interested shall be given a full, fair and complete hearing.
+If the proposed amendment will change the boundaries of a zoning district, the Zoning Officer shall notify all owners of property within two hundred fifty (250) feet of the proposed boundary change, by Registered or Certified Mail at the expense of the applicant, at least fourteen (14) days before the public hearing of the Planning Commissions.

 Upon the day of such public hearing(s), any person may appear in person, or by agent or attorney.
 Minutes of the public hearing shall be recorded and kept in the records of the Planning Commission(s).
 At a joint meeting the Planning Commissions shall either recommend approval or denial of the proposed amendments to their respective governing bodies.